 - 4.7.1 Parents will normally be kept informed as appropriate of any action to be taken under these procedures.
-However, there may be circumstances when the Designated Safeguarding Lead will need to consult the Head, the designated officer, Children's Services and / or the police before discussing details with parents. - 4.7.2 In relation to Channel referrals, the Designated Safeguarding Lead will consider seeking the consent of the pupil (or their parent/guardian) when determining what information can be shared.
+However, there may be circumstances when the Designated Safeguarding Leads will need to consult the Head, the LADO, Children's Services and / or the police before discussing details with parents. - 4.7.2 In relation to Channel referrals, the Designated Safeguarding Leads will consider seeking the consent of the pupil (or their parent/guardian) when determining what information can be shared.
 Whether or not consent is sought will be dependent on the circumstances of the case but may relate to issues such as the health of the individual, law enforcement or protection of the public. - 4.7.3 See also section 3 of Appendix 4 for details about the disclosure of information where an allegation has been made against a member of staff, volunteer or the Head.

-5 Secure school premises
+5. Secure school premises

 - 5.1 The school will take all practicable steps to ensure that school premises are as secure as circumstances permit. - The school keeps a record of all visitors.
 All visitors must sign in on arrival and sign out on departure and are the responsibility of an identified member of staff at all times whilst on school premises.
-All visitors will be given a name badge with the title 'Visitor' which must be clearly displayed and worn at all times whilst on the school premises. - 5.3 The school's policy on the use of mobile phones and cameras in the school, including the EYFS setting, is as follows: - 5.3.1 The school's Online Safety Policy sets out the expectations on pupils from Reception to Year 11.
-In the EYFS setting, pupils are not permitted to bring mobile phones or any mobile device with a camera facility onto the premises. - 5.3.2 Staff and volunteers should use mobile phones and cameras in accordance with the guidance set out in the staff Code of Conduct and Safe Working Practice Policy, the Online Safety Policy and the Image Authorisation Policy.
-The use of mobile phones and

-- cameras is prohibited in the Early Years Setting at all times.
-Photographs should only be taken on school equipment unless prior permission has been sought from the DSL and images used and stored according to our Image Authorisation Policy and Privacy Notice. - 5.3.3 Parents may bring mobile phones onto the premises but may only take photographs during events such as plays, concerts or sporting events for personal use.
+All visitors will be given a name badge with the title 'Visitor' which must be clearly displayed and worn at all times whilst on the school premises. - 5.3 The school's policy on the use of mobile phones and cameras in the school, including the EYFS setting, is as follows: - 5.3.1 The school's Online Safety Policy sets out the expectations on pupils from Year 1 to Year 11.
+In the EYFS, pupils are not permitted to bring mobile phones or any mobile device with a camera facility onto the premises. - 5.3.2 Staff and volunteers should use mobile phones and cameras in accordance with the guidance set out in the staff Code of Conduct and Safe Working Practice Policy, the Online Safety Policy and the Image Authorisation Policy.
+The use of mobile phones and cameras is prohibited in the EYFS areas at all times this includes all of Pre-Prep as the Reception children move around the building.
+Photographs should only be taken on school equipment unless prior permission has been sought from the DSLs and images used and stored according to our Image Authorisation Policy and Privacy Notice. - 5.3.3 Parents cannot use of mobile phones and cameras at all in the presence of any EYFS child at any time. - 5.3.4 Parents may bring mobile phones onto the premises but we request that they stay in a bag or pocket except for emergencies.
+Photographs are sometimes allowed at non-EYFS events such as plays, concerts or sporting events if there are no safeguarding risks in that group of children and parents will be reminded they are for personal use only.
 Parents should be reminded that the publication of such images (including on personal social networking sites even where access to the image may be limited) may be unlawful.
-The use of mobile phones and cameras is prohibited in the Early Years setting at all times. - 5.3.4 The school network is monitored all the time and filters are in place.
-Where filters raise suspicion over key words, they are investigated immediately.
-Weekly spot checks take place and monthly reports are produced and usage investigated.
-These filters are regularly robustly tested to review their effectiveness.
-The DSL monitors and keeps records of these reviews.

-6 Confidentiality and information sharing
+6. Confidentiality and information sharing